 documentary films, "The Tribe", "Yelp", and "Connected: An

-Autoblogography of Love, Death, and Technology."
-His artwork is
+Autoblogography of Love, Death, and Technology" and co-directed the Emmy-Nominated

 Goldberg was awarded the Presidential Faculty Fellowship in 1995 by